OS-Guild/monitored/README.md

 ### Call `setGlobalInstance` at the root of the project

-To wire this package, you need to pass an `Options` object.
+To wire this package, you must pass an `Options` object.

 ```ts
 interface MonitorOptions {